genneko/freebsd-install-on-zfs/README.md

     Web-accessible location of configuration file (.cfg) and optional post-installation scripts (.scp).
 They are automatically downloaded in the phase 2 (post-installation setup).

-- OPTIONAL_SCRIPT_PRE

-    Optional script which is executed at the very beginning of the phase 2.
-Default is none (empty string).

-- OPTIONAL_SCRIPT_BODY

-    Optional script which is executed at the middle of the phase 2.
-Default is none (empty string).

-- OPTIONAL_SCRIPT_POST

-    Optional script which is executed at the end of the phase 2 (thus the end of the installation).
-Default is none (empty string).

 - __HOSTNAME__

     Target system's hostname.
-It can be FQDN.
+It can be a FQDN.

-- KEYMAP

-    A keymap to use (e.g. jp).

 - __NIC_LIST__

-    Space-delimited list of network interface names.
+    Space-delimited list of network interface names (e.g. "em0 em1").

 - __IP_LIST__